Real self-care is radical. Real self-care is critical to affirming our self-worth because real self-care is self-love.

 I Had to Return to My Soul

-After two years and doing the work, breaking old mindsets, and putting the life back into my living, I returned to my soul — I returned to beauty and goodness without trying to be perfect, righteous, or good enough.
+After two years and doing the work, breaking non-productive mindsets, and putting the life back into my living, I returned to my soul — I returned to beauty and goodness without trying to be perfect, righteous, or good enough.